 This award is given to a volunteer whose tremendous commitment week after week makes the Ask-A-Lawyer Program possible.

-This volunteer is truly one of a kind.
-He is kind and thoughtful as well as being recognized as an exemplary attorney, and has made it a priority to give back to the profession.
-Among his many other volunteer service pursuits, over the last year he has worked 15 shifts – 35 hours – at the Landlord Tenant Ask-A-Lawyer held at the Regional Justice Center Civil Law Self Help Center, where we operate a legal “emergency room,” which has helped nearly 50,000 people, so far this year.
-This volunteer provided a lifeline to some of our most desperate clients.
-He’s always willing to step in at the last minute when we need a volunteer, and he often stays beyond his allotted time period to help as many people as he can.
-He is frequently complimented for his generous listening ear and compassion.
+This attorney is truly one of a kind.
+Anyone who has met her knows that she is energetic and full of joy, as well as being an exemplary attorney.
+It is so admirable that she has made it a priority to give back to the profession by serving those who cannot afford to pay.
+Among her many other volunteer service pursuits, over the last year she has worked 19 shifts, totaling 38 hours at the Landlord Tenant Ask-A-Lawyer held at the Regional Justice Center Civil Law Self Help Center.
+Through this program, she provided a lifeline to some of our most desperate clients.

 This award recognizes a non-attorney volunteer who has made a difference in the life of a child with special education needs.

 This year’s award winner is an exceptional volunteer.
-For over a decade now, he has been responsible for managing hundreds of litigation files as a full time paralegal; yet, he has made the time to advocate on the behalf of nine foster children just in the last year.
-Not only has he taken the most cases out of any educational surrogate parent volunteer, but he has consistently offered to take some of the most challenging foster care cases.
-He treats these students with the same zeal, passion and dedication that he provides to his firm’s clients.
+After a distinguished career in the United States military, he became a Certified Paralegal.
+He has received numerous awards and commendations for his dedication to service and commitment to excellence.
+He has also made the time to advocate on behalf of twelve foster children just in the last year.
+He has consistently offered to take some of the most challenging foster care cases and he advocates for these students with zeal, passion and dedication.